yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 `CommandBase` performs:

+1. common normalization for `job_count`, `verbosity`, and `output_dir`
+2. logger-level setup from the normalized `verbosity`
-1. request normalization and validation issue tracking
+3. command-specific normalization and two-stage validation issue tracking
-2. output-directory preflight for `output_dir`
+4. output-directory preflight for `output_dir` only after validation succeeds
-3. logger-level setup from `verbosity`

-The generic layer manages only the shared `output_dir`.
+The generic filesystem layer manages only the shared `output_dir`.
 Internal validation still tracks option name, level, and message.
-The public result keeps only option/message diagnostics.
+The public result keeps only option/message diagnostics, while warnings and errors are both logged at their internal levels.